jfilter/sparse-svd-benchmark/README.md

 ## Setup

-Done on i3 8100, Python 3.6, Ubuntu 18.04, average of 5 runs, with the recent person of OpenBlas and MKL as of 18th June 2019.
+Done on i3 8100, Python 3.6, Ubuntu 18.04, average of 5 runs, with the recent version of OpenBlas and MKL as of 18th June 2019.

 Check out the accompanying [notebook](benchmark_svd.ipynb).